yw4401/FinBot/README.md

 ### Project Mission <a name="mission"></a>

-As a retail investor with a diverse set of interests and goals, there are many challenges to overcome in accomplishing investment goals.
+As a retail investor with a diverse set of interests, there are many challenges to overcome in accomplishing investment goals.

 ### The Unknown Unknown